mattinelorza/TFG/ngsdn/Exercise 1- P4Runtime Basics.md

-# He terminado el ejercicio aunque daba un error el .py al asignarle el puerto
+# He terminado el ejercicio aunque daba un error el .py al hacer el te.insert()
+* Está indicado al finall del documento

 ## What is the fully qualified name of the l2_exact_table?
 What is its numeric ID?